Gaboom63/MSM-Combo-Finder/README.md

 <br><br>
 (This will be updated frequently as of right now)
 <br><br>
-As of now it has been updated to include 4.8.2 Update (5/15/25)!
+As of now it has been updated to include Summer Song 2025!